tristan-mastrodicasa/hpl/README.md

 ## Human
 Humans are instances of roles.
 Whenever you create a change to a roles process you need to update the humans who have created an instance of that role.
+The job of a human is to complete tasks by executing processes associated with their role.